angelofallars/htmx-go/README.md

 }
 ```

-### Cloning
+### Code organization

 HTMX response writers can be declared outside of functions with `var` so you can reuse them in several
 places.

+> [!CAUTION]
-However, you need to make sure to always use the `.Clone()` method if you're adding
+> If you're adding additional headers to a global response writer, always use the `.Clone()` method
-additional headers to the response writers to prevent accidentally modifying the global response writer.
+> to avoid accidentally modifying the global response writer.

 ```go
 var deleter = htmx.NewResponse().